barseghyanartur/django-dash/README.rst

 ===============================================
 Dash comes with several bundled plugins.
 Do check their source code as example.

-Plugins and plugin widgets are easy to create.
-There are some rules/guideles you should follow when making a new plugin.
+Making of a plugin or a plugin widget is quite simple, although there are some rules/guideles you should follow.

 Let's assume that plugin is named `sample_memo`.
 The plugin directory should then have the following structure.